rwxrob/cmdbox/README.md

 were made.
 It is provided in the hopes of addressing other design concerns anyone reviewing this package might have before choosing to use it.

+* The `help` and `version` builtins have been converted into command modules that are imported just like any other into a CmdBox composite program and are no longer imported by default.
+This is to allow for composites that are highly optimized to reduce size without giving up the main advantages of the CmdBox approach.
+This also allows composites to be made that have commands with other names for better internationalized use.
+It also allows programs to be created that use the legacy `mapopts` approach with options and dashes switches instead.
+Such decisions should be left to the developers and not forced on everyone using CmdBox.
+To maintain the behavior of previous CmdBox versions (and CmdTab) simply import `cmdbox-help` and `cmdbox-version` like any others.

 * A true rooted node tree of commands was discarded in favor of a flat map registry of internal commands despite the potential key name